 Katie Davies

-Hello and welcome to my site - I hope you enjoy the work.
-I am a moving image artist based in Bristol where I am a Senior Lecturer in Media Production at The University of the West of England, teaching critical thinking through filmmaking, images, text-based work, research methods and audience engagement.
-I am also a member of the artist-run collective BEEF (Bristol Experimental Expanded Film), a film and sound collective supporting experimental practice in Bristol since 2015 and providing an independent platform and much-needed resource for artists’ production, distribution and critical engagement.
+Katie approaches critical thinking through filmmaking, images, text-based work, research methods and audience engagement.
+She is also a member of the artist-run collective BEEF (Bristol Experimental Expanded Film), a film and sound collective supporting experimental practice in Bristol since 2015 and providing an independent platform and much-needed resource for artists’ production, distribution and critical engagement.

 Biography